section-engineering-education/engineering-education/articles/bayesian-search/index.md

 Bayesian Statistics refers to a branch of Statistics that applies probabilities to problems.
 It gives tools that assist in understanding the probability of an event occurring in the evidence of new data.
 We can say it assists people to upgrade their beliefs with the provision of new data.
 For example, Don and Frank have both scored goals in their previous five soccer matches.
 Don scored four goals, while Frank scored two in five games.
 If you were to bank on one of the two to score in their next match, you would probably choose Don, right?

-But what if you were told that, half of Don’s goals came against lower-tier opposition?
+But what if we told you that half of Don’s goals came against lower-tier opposition?
 And that in the games Frank failed to score, his team had a man less due to being sent off?
 Plus, in the games that Frank scored, he came on as a substitute for 15 minutes each game?
 In light of this new information, who would you put your money on?

-This twist shows us that Frank’s chances of scoring in the next game he starts in have increased considerably.
+This twist shows us that Frank’s chances of scoring in the next game he starts have increased considerably.
 From the example, we have used the concept of probability on a basic statistical problem.
 This defines Bayesian statistics.

 ### Bayesian Optimization